thijmen38/Earthy-Group2/docs/design.md

 ---
 ## 4_Constructability

-Introduction explaining the construction phase and its goals.(from course brief)*Bez*

 This phase in the design process was carried along side with the structuring phase.
-To understand how the construction of the defined modules can be achieved with unskilled laborers various literature reviews were referenced.
+To understand how the construction of the defined modules can be achieved with unskilled laborers, various literature reviews were referred.
 The referenced construction methods were explored further by simple digital and physical model making.
 Thereafter, the rib-infill construction method was chosen as it can be easily adopted to the different modules present.
 Step by step of the constructability processes will be explained below.

 ## Methodology ##